ALPhaHoai/clean-cs2vision-dataset/README.md

 3. **Check Edge Cases**: Pay special attention to images with 0 or many detections
 4. **Use Metadata**: Filter mentally by map or resolution if looking for specific issues
 5. **Keyboard Navigation**: Use arrow keys for faster navigation during review
+6. **Undo Deletions**: Accidentally deleted something?
+Press **Ctrl+Z** within 3 seconds to undo
-6. **Batch Black Image Removal**: Run this on each split separately after initial data collection to remove failed captures
+7. **Batch Black Image Removal**: Run this on each split separately after initial data collection to remove failed captures
-7. **Monitor Dominant Color**: The dominant color indicator in the label panel helps identify problematic images before batch processing
+8. **Monitor Dominant Color**: The dominant color indicator in the label panel helps identify problematic images before batch processing
+9. **Check Logs**: Review log files in the `logs/` directory to troubleshoot issues or audit operations
+10. **Test with Sample Dataset**: Use the included `sample-dataset/` to familiarize yourself with the tool before working on your actual data

 ## Troubleshooting